 How can I prevent sunburn when I am out?

 It’s normal to expect this question as you already know how to relieve sunburn; it can also be a good idea to understand how to prevent your skin from burning in the future.
-Here are some ways you can prevent your skin from getting sunburned:
+Check out some ways to prevent the skin from getting sunburned:

-4. Cover up your skin with breathable fabrics so you stay cool and protected at the same time.
-We recommend High-UPF (ultraviolet protection factor) clothing as these are specifically designed to be more sun-protective than our everyday clothing, yet still cool and lightweight.
+- Cover up your skin with breathable fabrics so you stay cool and protected at the same time.
+High-UPF (ultraviolet protection factor) clothing are specifically designed to be more sun-protective than our everyday clothing, and it’s still cool and lightweight.

 In all, the best ways to keep your skin looking healthy and beautiful all year round is taking care while out in the sun and regular moisturization after being in the sun.